department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 * Make the service accessible, including for users with limited digital skills
 * Do usability testing at least once before the service goes live, and prioritize making improvements to the service
 * Make design and content decisions based on user research, testing, and analytics
-* Test the name of the service to make sure it makes sense to your users
 * Use performance analytics to identify areas where users are unable to complete their tasks and prioritize fixes for these

 > {{ page.seemore }}